woodstockcs/clean-up-the-kitchen/README.md

 + On your virtual machine, use `cd ~` to go to your root directory.

-+ Copy this line in to the terminal to get all the directories and files onto your virtual machine: `git clone https://github.com/woodstockcs/clean-up-the-fridge.git`.
++ Copy this line in to the terminal to get all the directories and files onto your virtual machine: `git clone https://github.com/woodstockcs/kitchen.git`.

-+ Type `ls` to make sure you see `clean-up-the-fridge`.
++ Type `ls` to make sure you see `kitchen`.

 + cd into that directory.
-Use `cd` and `ls` to have a look around your refridgerator.
+Use `cd` and `ls` to have a look around your kitchen.
 It should look something like this:

 ![tree of directories](https://s3.amazonaws.com/upperline/curriculum-assets/command-line/current-tree.png)